matte-oss/dji-pano-stitcher/README.md

 A tool for automatically stitching, resizing, and enhancing panoramic images shot with DJI drones.
 Combines Hugin's panorama tools, ImageMagick, SkyFill, and ExifTool for a seamless equirectangular workflow.
-Unlike the automatic stitching done by the DJI Fly app, this script creates full-res panoramas
+Unlike the automatic stitching done by the DJI Fly app, this script creates full-res panoramas.

 ## Features